damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 Have you ever accidentally checked in a typo that broke your Android build or unknowingly broke an important use case with a new change?
 Continuous Integration is a way to avoid these headaches, allowing you to confirm that changes to your app compile and pass your tests before they're merged in.

 [GitLab CI](https://about.gitlab.com/gitlab-ci/) is a wonderful [Continuous Integration](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) built-in solution, and in this post we'll walk through how to setup a basic config file (```.gitlab-ci.yml```) to ensure your Android app compiles and passes unit and functional tests.
-We assume that you know the process of creating an Android app, can write and run tests locally, and you are familiar with the basics of the GitLab UI.
+We assume that you know the process of creating an Android app, can write and run tests locally, and are familiar with the basics of the GitLab UI.

 <!-- more -->